haofoss/slight-fimulator/unofficial_utilities_for_pygame/README.md

-# Unofficial Utilities for Pygame Version 3.0.2
+# Unofficial Utilities for Pygame
 An unofficial module that makes pygame coding easier.

-# Dependecies
+## Dependencies
-Python 2 or 3, Pygame (All shown commands use Python 2)
+Requires Python 2 or 3, Pygame

+This command installs them on GNU/Linux:

-`sudo apt-get install python && sudo apt-get install python-pygame`
+Python 2: `sudo apt-get update && sudo apt-get install python python-pip && sudo pip install pygame`
+Python 3: `sudo apt-get update && sudo apt-get install python3 python3-pip && sudo pip3 install pygame`

 # How to Use
 This is not a standalone script.
 You must import it from within python.